Port of Manchester

 The Port of Manchester was a port in Salford, North West England, until its closure in 1982.
 It was created as a customs port on 1 January 1894, four months before the official opening of the Manchester Ship Canal.
 It extended along the whole 36 mi length of the ship canal, from Eastham in the west to Manchester in the east, absorbing the Port of Runcorn, which had been created in 1862.
 The new port was only 3.74 mi from the Port of Liverpool's boundary at Herculaneum Dock, and 2.4 mi from the Port of Garston.
 The ship canal transformed Manchester from a landlocked city into a major sea port, at its height the third-busiest port in the United Kingdom.
 Once delivered to the port, goods could be transported to other parts of the country such as Leeds to the east, and up to 100 mi south as far as Birmingham.

 History

 On 1 January 1894, a steamer owned by the Cooperative Wholesale Society, the Pioneer, unloaded its cargo of sugar from Rouen, claiming the honour of being the first merchant vessel to be registered in the Port of Manchester.
 Initially, the port struggled to compete with the more established ports, partly because of the inertia of the influential shipping conferences (cartels).
-In 1908, although Manchester had about 75 percent of the mule spindles in the United Kingdom, only 14 per cent of the raw material used in cotton spinning passed through the Port of Manchester.
+In 1908, although Manchester had about 75 per cent of the mule spindles in the United Kingdom, only 14 per cent of the raw material used in cotton spinning passed through the Port of Manchester.
 Despite the competition, trade grew steadily.
 Between 1895 and 1896, 121,336 bales of cotton were imported from America, the main source of cotton; this increased to 377,264 bales in 1907–1908.